 Basis of preparation

-The financial statements of China Seas Basket Limited have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The financial statements of Advanced Investment Holdings Limited, with domicile in Guernsey, have been prepared in accordance with International Financial Reporting Standards ('IFRS').
+The financial statements comply with IFRS as issued by the International Accounting Standards Board ("IASB").